Looking for some tips on how to discuss your impending divorce with your kids? We’ve got you covered.

-Set the Moment – before you even muster the news to your children think about this defining moment, this memory will stay with them for years to come.
-As a parent take the time to discuss with your soon to be ex how you will spill the news to your children in a way that won’t traumatize them anymore than necessary.
+Before you even muster the news to your children, think about this defining moment.
+This memory will stay with them for years to come.
+As a parent, take the time to discuss with your soon-to-be ex how you will spill the news to your children in a way that won’t traumatize them more than necessary.

-Expect Mixed Responses – all kids respond to the news of divorce differently, a younger child may not completely grasp what divorce means while an older child may feel a mixed bag of emotions as they are already dealing with puberty and hormone roller-coasters.
+All kids respond differently to the news of divorce.
+A younger child may not completely grasp what divorce means, while an older child may feel a mixed bag of emotions as they are already dealing with puberty and hormone roller-coasters.
 Have compassion for how each kid responds and work with them through these emotions.

-Allow Open Questions – once you have opened the can of worms that you will be divorcing, allowing the kids to ask open questions, engage in a conversation with them while still thinking about your answers before speaking.
+Once you have opened the can of worms that you will be divorcing, allow the kids to ask open questions, engage in a conversation with them while you are still thinking about your answers before speaking.
 Help answer questions in a reassuring and positive light so that your kids can quickly overcome and embrace this change to their best abilities.

-Divorce is never an easy subject, it’s heartbreaking to both the parents and the children when a marriage has dissolved, but you can work to follow these tips for discussing divorce with kids as a means to lessen the burden upon them, as you transition into a new lifestyle of co-parenting.
+Divorce is never an easy subject.
+It’s heartbreaking for both the parents and the children when a marriage has dissolved, but you can work to follow these tips for discussing divorce with kids as a means to lessen the burden upon them as you transition into a new lifestyle of co-parenting.